-Warning signs

-- It can be very

-- difficult to recognise

-- when someone is

-- intending to take

-- their own life.

-- People can become

-- skilled at hiding
+Things that might drive someone to think about suicide : Warning signs problems physical or It can be verv having no sexual abuse difficult to recognise or other purpose emotional when someone is being made trauma intending to take redundant their own life. lona People can become experiencing term bereavement skilled at hiding physical or loss illness

-- their thoughts

-- and feelings.
+- their thoughts - and feelings.

-- Isolation or loneliness
+Isolation or loneliness

-- Tiredness and loss of energy

-- Disrupted sleep, sleeping badly and waking early

-- Irritability

-- Addictive or dangerous behaviour

-- Losing interest in work, sex, food or anything else that's usually enjoyable

-- Weight loss or gain

-- Giving away possessions

-- Someone taking less care of themselves, for example eating badly or not caring what they look like

-- A marked change of behaviour someone may appear to be calm and at peace for the first time or, more usually, may be withdrawn and have difficulty communicating.
+- Tiredness and loss of energy - Disrupted sleep, sleeping badly and waking early Irritability - Addictive or dangerous behaviour Losing interest in work, sex, food or - anything else that's usually enjoyable Weight loss or gain - Giving away possessions - Someone taking less care of themselves, for example eating badly or not caring what they look like - A marked change of behaviour someone may appear to be calm and at peace for the first time or, more usually, may be withdrawn and have difficulty communicating.

 if someone is in crisis or has attempted suicide: if its an emergency call 999 straight away and ask for an ambulance.
 Ring the Mental Health Crisis Team if you need urgent help, but its not an emergency on 0300 365 0300.
-Please visit this webpage for more information: www.westberks.gov.uk/Suicide-Prevention
+Please visit this webpage for more information: www.westberks.gov.uk/article/41525/Suicide-Prevention